Agnij-Mallick/maths_formulae/README.md

 I would request all new code to be properly indented with *TAB*.

 If you must insist on using spaces for indentation, like a sociopath, use 4 spaces for indentation.

+## Acknowledgement
+The original handwritten notebook was inspired by Dr. Rabindranath Das, who was my maths tutor from 2015 to 2017.
+He guided me through preparing and maintaining the original version of this book, when he would spend 3 hours each Wednesday tutoring my high school self in maths.